 James is 29 years old when he joins the Plan.
-He is a Permanent employee and is on a Salary of \$50,000 p.a. and has an account balance over \$6,000.
-James is eligible for Standard Death and Total & Permanent Disability cover.
+He is a Permanent employee and is on a Salary of \$60,000 p.a. and has an account balance over \$6,000.
+James is eligible for Standard Death and Total & Permanent Disability cover and chooses the default level of cover.